 What happens to me is what therapists tend to call Profound Dissociative Amnesia, which sounds a lot more complicated than it is.
 It just means that when my brain decides that I can’t handle something (usually related to strong emotions), it just takes my consciousness out of the picture.

-While it’s very kind that my brain is looking of for me, it can cause a lot of problems.
+While it’s very kind that my brain is looking out for me, it can cause a lot of problems.

 Like not remembering most of my childhood.

 Or ruining friendships in high school.
 Or coming to realizing that I’m driving around and I’m totally lost (this was before the days of GPS).